neftjs/neft/index.coffee.md

 *Signal* Dict::changed(*String* key, *Any* oldValue)
 ----------------------------------------------------

-Lazy **signal** called on each property value change.
+This signal is called when a property value changes.

-You can listen on this signal using the `onChanged` handler.

 ```
 var user = new Dict({